-Through our eight-week, paid apprenticeship program, our students receive nearly 400 hours of culinary training and licensing.
+Through our eight-week, paid apprenticeship program, our students receive nearly 400 hours of culinary training.
 They gain work experience at the Emma's Torch restaurant and receive job readiness training and English language support.

 Our curriculum, designed in consultation with our Culinary Council, ensures that our students master all of the critical skills needed to work in a restaurant kitchen.

 We work with our partner organizations to identify and interview candidates.
 We accept refugees, asylees and survivors of human trafficking, no matter their country of origin.
 All candidates must be authorized to work in the United States, but are not required to have any previous cooking experience.

 Our program is free.
 What’s more, we pay our students above market rate for the duration of the program, and we provide them with professional kitchen shoes and a chef's knife.
 This allows more students to take advantage of the opportunity and cover some expenses while they participate.